sirpaulmcd/Software-Cheat-Sheets/Markdown/MarkdownBasics.md

 ### Formatted Images:
 Use HTML syntax to format images.
-For example, resizing:
+For example, resizing: (May not work in certain previews)

     <img src="https://tinyurl.com/ydduzoo3" alt="michaelangelo" style="zoom: 50%;" />